DIRECT ENTRY (Ph.D.U.) CANDIDATES

 As of September 2011, Direct Entry students must complete three FCE’s (full course equivalents).
 Students must complete Critical Topographies: Theory and Practice of Contemporary Literary Studies in English in their first year, plus Texts, Theories, and Archives in their second year with a grade of at least B in each course and an overall A- average.
 In second year, they must complete the other regular program requirements listed below.

 REQUIRED COURSE WORK

-The following program requirements (except for ENG 9500H, which is taken in Year 4) for the Ph.D. are usually completed within the first two years of the program or three years for Direct Entry students.
+The program requirements (except for ENG9900H and ENG9500H) for the Ph.D. are usually completed within the first two years of the program, or the first three years for Direct Entry (Ph.D.
+U.) students.

 Students must complete their coursework with an average grade of at least A- for continuation in the program.

 Ph.D. students may take up to 1.0 FCE of coursework outside of the Graduate Program in English, with the approval of the Ph.D.
 Associate Director.

 Courses that are cross-listed by English from other departments are equivalent to English courses and may be taken without special permission from the Department.